Save a bundle on appliance repair bills. We show you how to unclog your washing machine so it drains and replace the pump if you need to.

+Start by unplugging the machine and emptying the water.
 Bail the water out of the tub, or you can drain the tub using gravity by placing the drain hose on the floor near the drain or in a bucket.
 Clamp the hose to prevent any remaining water from running out (Photo 3).
 Once the washer's empty, support the front of it on paint cans or stacked 2x4s.
 Photo 1 shows where to find the screws that hold the front panel in place.
 Remove the panel and you'll see the pump.

 It's spring-loaded, so it comes off easily.
 Then remove the hose.
 Remove the belt from the pulley on the bottom side of the pump, and if the clog is visible, pull it out.
 Twist the pulley to unwind the fabric as you pull it out.

 The pump has a translucent housing, so you might even see the offending piece of clothing wrapped up in the pump.
 Photo 3 shows what to do if the pump is clogged.
 If you don't see the clog in the pump or in the hose near the pump, then it could be stuck in the outlet where the hose connects to the bottom of the tub.
 To find out, loosen the clamp that holds the hose to the bottom of the tub and remove the hose.
 Have a bucket and sponge handy, though.
 Any water that's left in the machine will run out.
 When you locate the piece of clothing, pull it out with needle-nose pliers.

 If the impeller inside the pump is damaged (reach your finger inside to feel for broken fins) or if the pump leaks or makes noise, you'll have to replace it.
 Remove the three screws that hold the pump to the washer.
 Buy a new pump and install it.